GLOBAL MARKETS-Ukraine nerves send European shares lower

 By Patrick Graham

-LONDON, July 21 (Reuters) - European stock markets lost more ground on Monday, with optimism over U.S. corporate results drowned out by concern over the situation in Ukraine and the potential for growth-sapping sanctions.
+LONDON, July 21 (Reuters) - European stock markets fell across the board on Monday, concerned by an escalation in tensions between Russia and the West and reports the Ukrainian army was moving on a major rebel stronghold.

-A step-up in U.S. and British rhetoric over Russia’s role in Ukraine after last week’s downing of a Malaysian airliner had offered hope for some investors that stronger action by Western powers could push the conflict toward a peaceful conclusion.
+The step up in rhetoric over Russia’s involvement following last week’s downing of a Malaysian airliner had offered hope for some investors that stronger action by Western powers could push the conflict toward a peaceful conclusion.

 But reports that Ukrainian forces were moving into the eastern city of Donetsk added to concerns that the conflict in one of Europe’s biggest countries instead may escalate further.